Three Sisters (agriculture)

-The Three Sisters (tres hermanas) are the three main agricultural crops of various indigenous people of Central and North America: squash, maize ("corn"), and climbing beans (typically tepary beans or common beans).
-Traditionally, several Native American groups planted sunflowers on the north edges of their gardens as a "fourth sister."
+The Three Sisters (tres hermanas) are the three main agricultural crops of various indigenous peoples of Central and North America.
+The crops are squash, maize, and climbing beans (typically tepary beans or common beans).
+Traditionally, several Native American groups also planted sunflowers on the north edges of their gardens as a "fourth sister".
 In a technique known as companion planting, the maize and beans are often planted together in mounds formed by hilling soil around the base of the plants each year; squash is typically planted between the mounds.
 The cornstalk serves as a trellis for climbing beans, the beans fix nitrogen in their root nodules and stabilize the maize in high winds, and the wide leaves of the squash plant shade the ground, keeping the soil moist and helping prevent the establishment of weeds.

 Indigenous peoples throughout North America cultivated different varieties of the Three Sisters, adapted to varying local environments.

-The individual crops and their use in polyculture originated in Mesoamerica, where squash was domesticated first, followed by maize and then beans, over a period of 5,000–6,500 years.
+The individual crops and their use in polyculture originated in Mesoamerica, where squash was domesticated first approximately 10,000 years ago, followed by maize and then beans, over a period of 5,000–6,500 years.
 European records from the sixteenth century describe highly productive Indigenous agriculture based on cultivation of the Three Sisters throughout what are now the Eastern United States and Canada, where the crops were used for both food and trade.

 Geographer Carl O. Sauer described the Three Sisters as "a symbiotic plant complex of North and Central America without an equal elsewhere".